King Charles’s Coronation: Complete hour-by-hour guide to events across the weekend

 Homage

-Instead, he has introduced a “Homage of the People” that will allow “a chorus of a million voices” to participate for the first time by joining the congregation at Westminster Abbey in declaring their allegiance to the King.
+The service will also feature a “Homage of the People” that will allow “a chorus of a million voices” to participate for the first time by joining the congregation in declaring their allegiance to the King.

 Queen Consort